 Alexander has directed, shot, produced, and edited a wide variety of film projects ranging from commercial, music, and art videos that have reached hundreds of thousands online, to documentaries that have been featured in film festivals internationally.
-He has shot footage that has aired on major networks such as HBO, PBS, A&E and Fusion.
+He has shot footage that has aired on HBO, CNN, Fusion, NYtimes.com, Great Big Story and Democracy Now.
 He has also created a number of fundraising videos that have raised thousands of dollars for New Orleans youth programs.
-Alex's major work is the award winning documentary film, Big Charity, which he directed, shot, produced and edited.
+Alex's first feature film was the award winning documentary, Big Charity, which he directed, shot, produced and edited.
 Big Charity won The Jury Award and Audience Award at The New Orleans Film Festival, was awarded Documentary of the Year by Louisiana Endowment For The Humanities, and was named the 5th Best Film Made in Louisiana in 2014 and the 4th Best "Katrina Film" by NOLA.com.
 Alex was awarded "Filmmaker of the Year" at the 2015 New Orleans Millennial Awards and named as one of New Orleans' "40 under 40 brightest and most innovative young people" by Gambit Magazine.
 His second feature film "Mossville" is currently playing in festivals around the country.
 It recently won The Human Rights Award at Full Frame Documentary Festival, The David Carr Award for Truth in Non-Fiction Filmmaking and Junior Jury Award at Montclair Film Festival and Best Documentary at Rainier Independent Film Festival.

-In addition to filmmaking, Alex served as the director of The Boys & Girls Club of The Iberville public housing development, he co-founded and runs a photo workshop at The Youth Empowerment Project, and regularly leads art and film classes to New Orleans youth.
+In addition to filmmaking, Alex served as the director of The Boys & Girls Club of The Iberville public housing development, he co-founded a photo workshop at The Youth Empowerment Project, and regularly leads art and film classes to New Orleans youth.
 He is also a recognized aerosol artist, having painted murals across the world.
-He was a team leader of ExhibitBe, the largest street art project in the history of the American South.
+In 2014, he was a team leader of ExhibitBe, one of the largest street art projects in the country.